control8r/midimonster-knowledge-base/source/dev/Building.rst

 	make clean
 	TASK=windows DEPLOY=1 ./.ci.sh

 to create an archive containing binary distribution files in the `deploy/` subdirectory.
+These archives will contain the core executables, the compiled backend plugins as well as the documentation files.
+For the Windows build, the resulting binaries will be stripped of debugging information to reduce the resulting filesize.

 Building Debian Packages
 ------------------------